Darkside (Alan Walker song)

 "Darkside" is a song by Norwegian DJ and record producer Alan Walker, featuring Antiguan-German singer Au/Ra and Norwegian singer Tomine Harket.
-The song was recorded on 27 June 2018 and released on 27 July via Mer Musikk and Ultra Music.
+The song was recorded on 27 June 2018 and released on 27 July via Mer Musikk and Ultra Music as the second single from Walker's debut album, Different World (2018).
 Two remixes were released, one by Austrian DJ and producer Lumix and one by Afrojack in collaboration with Chasner.
-However, neither were officially published by Walker's YouTube channel.

 Background

 The single is the second installment in the World of Walker trilogy, with the futuristic, post-apocalyptic sci-fi world seen in his previous video "All Falls Down" revisited here with hopeful views for the future with majestic landscapes.
 The video before "All Falls Down", "Tired" served as a prequel to this trilogy where a solar storm destroyed all technology on Earth, changing the course of humanity forever.
-The lyric during the chorus, "I see it, let's feel it, while we're still young and fearless" samples a part from the melody of the popular production music track "Heart of Courage" by Two Steps from Hell.

 Music video

 These videos were directed by MER creative director Kristian Berg.
 Together with the accompanying music video, "Darkside" is the second song in the World of Walker trilogy, following the previous single "All Falls Down".

-The video features several World War II monuments and memorials in Yugoslavia, namely Monument to the Revolution of the People of Moslavina in Podgarić and Valey of Heroes in Tjentište, as well as the Mausoleum of Njegoš on the top of Mount Lovćen and the Kravica waterfall in Ljubuški.
+The video features several World War II monuments and memorials in Yugoslavia, namely Monument to the Revolution of the People of Moslavina in Podgarić and Valley of Heroes in Tjentište, as well as the Mausoleum of Njegoš on the top of Mount Lovćen and the Kravica waterfall in Ljubuški.